Devenet/SourceControl/README.md

 2. The second for the management page
   _The URL `server.tld/sourcecontrol` points to the `sc/manage` server file and have an authentification_

-With this configuration only the two web folder can be reached throug your web server.
+With this configuration only the two web folders can be reached throug your web server.